 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" section at the end of rule 3304-6-01 of the Administrative Code.]

 (1) Performance requirements.
-Carriers shall incorporate an enclosure or cover to protect the wheelchair/scooter from the elements, and to prevent damage to the chair when it is in the stowed position.
-Carriers shall not extend beyond the perimeter of the vehicle, unless approved on a case-by-case basis by the RTSU of RSC.
+Carriers shall incorporate an enclosure or cover to protect the wheelchair from the elements, and to prevent damage to the chair when it is in the stowed position.
+Carriers shall not extend beyond the perimeter of the vehicle, unless approved on a case-by-case basis by OOD.

 (a) The wheelchair shall be secured or restrained at all times by the carrier when the chair is stowed.